HorstBaerbel/remoteaccessd/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Build](https://github.com/HorstBaerbel/remoteaccessd/workflows/Build/badge.svg) ![Clang-tidy](https://github.com/HorstBaerbel/remoteaccessd/workflows/clang-tidy/badge.svg)

-This systemd service can toggle WiFi, SSH and DHCP on a Raspberry Pi from via GPIO button.
+This systemd service can toggle WiFi, SSH and DHCP on a Raspberry Pi from via a [GPIO button](#how-to-add-a-gpio-button-to-your-system).
 Additionally it can connect to an access point using WPS by long-pressing that same button.
-It can also detect and copy new wpa_supplicant.conf files from an USB stick to the proper system directory to reconfigure the WPA encryption.
+It can also detect and copy new [wpa_supplicant.conf](#an-example-wpasupplicantconf-file) files from an USB stick to the proper system directory to reconfigure the WPA encryption.

-If you find a bug or make an improvement pull requests are appreciated.
+If you find a bug or make an improvement your pull requests are appreciated.

 # License